 A shorter loan term will mean higher payments but the savings aren’t in the monthly payment but in the amount of interest paid to the lender over the life of the loan.
 Very early in the mortgage period, most of the monthly payment goes toward interest owed to the lender and much less to the outstanding loan balance.
 However, even the very little that goes to the principal balance still reduces the amount owed, but extending the loan term by another five years erases those gains.
 The additional interest due to the extended term will offset much or all of the benefits of lowering the principal balance.

-Borrowers can benefit with a refinance for getting a lower rate but they may also benefit by refinancing a first and second into one mortgage.
+Borrowers can benefit from a refinance by getting a lower rate but they may also benefit by refinancing a first and second into one mortgage.
 A second loan will have a slightly higher rate than the first, so consolidating the two can also provide some advantages.
 When refinancing, pulling cash out during the transaction is also an option.
-Maybe switching from an adjustable rate mortgage or a hybrid to a fixed makes good sense.
+Maybe switching from an adjustable-rate mortgage or a hybrid to a fixed makes good sense.
 Balloon payment coming due?
 It’s time to refinance.